papacrouz/minicash/README.md

 The API contains only three endpoints:
 * `/keys` - used to communicate the public keys for each amount variant.
 * `/mint` - used for minting new coins.
-It returns a promise for 64 coins.
+It returns a promise for nCoins coins.
 * `/split` - consumes proofs of promise and creates new promises based on the split amount.

 **_NOTE: A serious implementation should at least include wallet level locking to avoid race conditioning updates as well as atomic guarantees in the split function._**